-In this area, the potential risk for investors arises from the failure to identify, assess, and manage Indigenous rights risks and from the failure to do so in alignment with international standards in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-Central to the UNDRIP's framework is the process of obtaining the free, prior, and informed consent (FPIC) of Indigenous Peoples prior to development of projects that impact land and territory on which
+Specifically, potential risk for investors arises from the failure to identify, assess, and manage Indigenous rights risks and from the failure to do so in alignment with international standards in the United Nations Declaration on the Rights of Indigenous Peoples (Declaration).
+Central to the Declaration's framework is the process of obtaining the free, prior, and informed consent (FPIC) of Indigenous Peoples prior to development of projects that impact land and territory on which Indigenous Peoples live and/or have territorial rights.
+FPIC is central to safeguarding the right of Indigenous Peoples to self determine their economic, environmental and social priorities.2